software-engineering-amsterdam/endless-ql/Jordy_Dennis/readme.md

 2. Cd to the root of the folder
 3. Execute the following commands:
 ```
-virtualenv env --python=python3.6		# Or your most recent python version
+virtualenv env --python=python3.6		# Or your most recent python version, at least python 3
 source env/bin/activate
 pip install -r requirements.txt
 export CLASSPATH=".:/usr/local/lib/antlr-4.7.1-complete.jar:$CLASSPATH"  # Needed in order for antlr to work